shaileshhatte/avalara-avatax/README.md

 # Avalara AvaTax API Explorer

-Author: Shailesh Hatte (shaileshhatte@gmail.com) <br/><br/>
-Avalara AvaTax REST v2 API explorer is an extension that makes it easier and convinient to test AvaTax tax and address APIs right from the VS Code.
+<br/>Avalara AvaTax REST v2 API explorer is an extension that makes it easier and convinient to test AvaTax tax and address APIs right from the VS Code.

 ## Features